Hasan-aga/hasan-aga.github.io/_posts/2023-05-27-How-I-paid-the-price-of-over-engineering.md

 <img src="/assets/0__eNSXLy3p1aCNWJh9.jpg" alt="street signs"/>

-TLDR: my blog was hosted in once place and it was fetching its styles from a remote place (github pages can use remote themes). somewhere along the line a request to http was being made. this request gets blocked by web browser as part of the block-mixed-content policy (an https webpage can only request resources from https and not http).
+TLDR: While hosting my blog in one place and fetching styles from another place (using GitHub Pages' remote themes), I encountered a problem where a request to an insecure HTTP resource was being blocked by web browsers due to the block-mixed-content policy.
+This policy restricts HTTPS webpages from requesting resources from insecure HTTP sources.

 ## Solution

+To address this issue, I took the following steps:

-The solution was to go to my remote theme repo and replace the line that calls the stylesheets so it uses https intead of http in the link, in my case it was in `/swiss/_includes/head.html` (I am using a theme called swiss)
+Accessed my remote theme repository.
+Located the specific line responsible for calling the stylesheets, which was located in `/swiss/_includes/head.html`.
+(Note: I am using a theme called Swiss.)
+Modified the line to use HTTPS instead of HTTP in the stylesheet link.

 before: